mrrobworks/spring-boot-angular-template/README.md

 - [x] User-Roles Access on custom sites / elements
 - [x] Angular / CSS / Bootstrap (Angular-Material Implemented)
 - [ ] Profile in OAuthSecurityConfiguration (Google, Github)
-- [ ] User-Role-assignment through webapplication
+- [x] User-Role-assignment through webapplication
 - [x] Save LoggedIn User to Session
 - [ ] CRUD Roles for Administrator of the Application
-- [x] Update from Angular from Version 5 to 6
-- [ ] Update from Sping Boot from Version 2.0 to 2.0.2
 - [ ] Building Docker-Image with Spring-Boot and Angular
 - [ ] Comment Function for Blog-Entries (after successful login with userid)